naufaldyer/naufaldyer/README.md

   <img src="https://media.giphy.com/media/l4Ep3mmmj7Bw3adWw/giphy.gif">
 </p>
            -->
-<h3> Im not choose to be a Data Engineer , but Data Engineer choose Me! <h3>
+<h3> Im didn't choose to be a Data Engineer , but Data Engineer chose Me! <h3>
 <h3>Contact me if you have same interesting or some questions! </h3>

 <p align="center">